UnivaCorporation/urb-k8s/README.md

 ### Spark

-In this section Python Pi example from the [Spark](https://spark.apache.org) data processing framework will be run inside a Kubernetes cluster.
+In this section Python `Pi` and `wordcount` examples from the [Spark](https://spark.apache.org) data processing framework will be run inside a Kubernetes cluster.

 From the project root run following script: